Table of Contents

 You can put an Icyhot patch right on the painful area.
 It will offer some relief almost immediately.
-Over the next hour or so, it will probably click and release.
-It may, however, just reduce this to a dull tension instead of sharp pain.
+However, over the next hour or so, it will probably click and release.
+On the other hand, it may just reduce this to a dull tension instead of sharp pain.

 I use this technique whenever I need quick relief from this pain.

 - Lay across the hard edge of a sturdy table so that the tender spot lays close or directly on the table’s edge.
 If this is a hard table and it is painful, you may want to use a towel to pad the edge.

 - Breathe out and let your hips drop.
 Relax into the tender spot that is laying on the edge of the table.